The Safest Places to Live Abroad

 As with any country or city, you have to be cognizant of your surroundings at all times.
 But with a large expat community, many foreigners choose to retire in Malaysia.

 In addition to its relatively low crime rate, Malaysia also has an excellent healthcare system, a friendly atmosphere, and a warm climate.

 With its low cost of living, it’s a great option for retirees.
 In addition, the Malaysian government makes it quite easy for foreign citizens to obtain a 10-year visa.
 Plus, English is widely spoken throughout the country, making it easy for nomads to assimilate into the culture.

 Portugal is one of the safest European countries, and it’s well known for being welcoming to foreign citizens from around the globe.

-Health insurance in Portugal is effective and affordable, and the country has a culture similar to that of the US, so it’s easy to assimilate and settle in.
+Health insurance in Europe is effective and affordable, and the Portugal has a culture similar to that of the US, so it’s easy to assimilate and settle in.
 Located along the Iberian Peninsula, it’s also one of the cheapest places to live in Europe.

 Why Canada is So Safe

 Canada is famous for being one of the world’s most peaceful countries.
 In fact, the biggest issues Canadians face are petty theft and dangerous driving conditions.
 After all, Canadian winters are cold, and ice and snow are common.